Home » Growing » How To Care For a Peace Lily Indoors

 What Makes a Peace Lily Unique?

 The peace lily isn’t actually a lily at all.
-It belongs to the Araceae family, making it a relative of the philodendron.
-Its iconic white “flowers” are technically modified leaves called spathes, which surround a spiky structure called the spadix.
+It’s from the Araceae family and is a relative of the philodendron.

-Beyond their good looks peace lilies are excellent natural air purifiers.
-They can remove toxins like benzene and formaldehyde from the air.
+Aside from looking great peace lilies are brilliant at purifying the air.
+They take things like benzene and formaldehyde from the air.
 So are a great choice for any room in your home.

 Native Habitat

-With that in mind let’s look at how and here to grow your peace lily.
+With that in mind let’s look at how to grow your peace lily.

 The Perfect Spot for Your Peace Lily